ibm-watson-iot/ioti-custom-transformer/README.md

 # iot4i custom transfomer
 Custom transformer for your device events.
-So that they can be accepted by our IoT Engine.
+So that they can be accepted by our IoT shield engine.

-This custom transformer shows how one can be implemented for Wally devices.
+This custom transformer shows how a transformer can be implemented for Wally devices.

-It will poll the Wally endpoint for updates, query all data and check for new events.
+In short, it will poll the Wally endpoint for updates, query all data and check for new events.

-On each poll we check for new devices and create them in iotpf.
+We only check for updates on known devices.

-The device must be associated with the user beforehand so that we know to which user it belongs.
+Therefore the device Id must be associated with the user beforehand so that we know that it exists and to which user it belongs.
+This can be done through our API service.

-If new events where found, it will send them to our IoT Platform.
+If new events where found, it will send them to our IoT Platform and then arrive at the shield engine.
+That is why we also check if the device is already registered in the IoTPlatform, and if not we register it.

-We also provide generic adapter to communicate with a rest API.
+Finally, we also provide a generic adapter to communicate with a rest API.

 ### Configuration
 The configuration file is in `app/config`.